Easy Christmas Decor Using Spray Paint

 What a deal I got on this $2 red platter!
 I would buy these all day long for a great price like this.

-TIP Before you spray paint, remember to remove any stickers and dirt from your project.
-If there are any rough places, be sure to sand, and wipe away any dust and dirt.
+TIP: Before spraying paint, remove any stickers and dirt from your project.
+If there are rough places, sand and wipe away dust and dirt.
 Dust is the number one enemy during your spray paint project.

 Easy Spray Paint Christmas Decor Project